kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ### Shipping weight

-*"If only we weren't carrying our heavy backpacks"*, a lightbulb pop over ours heads.
-"What if we could leave our bags here and return"?
+*"If only we weren't carrying our heavy backpacks"*, a lightbulb pop over ours heads. *"What if we could leave our bags here and return"*?
 That would be an inconvenient 16km return after a tired day of walking. *"What if we could ship more weight to Kyoto"*?
 That's not impossible.
 We would need a container and right now we only have two backpacks.
 I ask ChatGPT for ideas, *"why don't you check with the guesthouse's owner if he have a cardboard box you can use"*?
 Good idea.
 He does, indeed.
 He finds one in the trash, the perfect size.

 We pack everything we can find our bags.
 The camera stabilizer stick, a camera, moisturizers, eyedrops.
 The lightweight laptop I'm carrying for writing.
 We tape it carefully, and there it goes to *Kyoto*.